Sign up now for a

 The Case of the Diamond Watch Glass

 He should have been there by now, but one careless step had put a spanner in the works.
-Placing a hand over his swollen right ankle, he cursed the rail that had tripped him.
+Placing a hand over his swollen right ankle, he cursed the rail that had broken.
 A slight vibration in the rails raised the tension beating in his breast.
 Rising on one knee, he pushed himself up and hobbled toward the crossroads, 80 yards up the tunnel.
 The race was on.

-The locomotive had three curving blades of gleaming diamond across its front.
+The locomotive had three curving blades of gleaming diamond horizontally across its front.
 The highest one was inches beneath the ceiling, higher than the stack that rose over the engine, the lowest just above the rails, and the last right across the middle.
 He had told Maxwell that the blades weren’t needed, that the locomotive could kill anyone just by the force of the strike, but Maxwell had been adamant; they fulfilled a menacing quality.

 Faraday’s heart was racing.
 Adrenaline eased the pain, pushed his muscles to their maximum.
 Sweat poured down his face and soaked his linens.
 The vibrations were now rumbles.
 The steady beat of smoke pouring out of the stack pounded his ears.
 Faraday dared not look back, for courage was not one of his stronger qualities.